newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/zoning-food-truck.md

 callToActionLink: ""
 callToActionText: ""
 ---
-Check with the zoning office of any location(s) where you’re interested in parking your food truck to sell goods and services, as well as where you plan to park the vehicle for overnight storage.
+Check with the local zoning office of any location(s) where you’re interested in parking your food truck to sell goods and services, as well as where you plan to park the vehicle for overnight storage.

 **Before parking a truck in a residential neighborhood, be sure to check with your local government's zoning office.**